-A 403(b) plan is a retirement plan for employees of public schools and other tax-exempt organizations.
+A 403(b) plan, also known as a Tax Sheltered Annuity (TSA), is a retirement plan for employees of public schools and other tax-exempt organizations.
 It’s also called a tax-sheltered annuity (TSA), a tax-deferred annuity, or a 403(b) annuity.

 Only certain people are eligible to participate in 403(b) plans: employees of public school systems and those who work for 501(c)(3) organizations.

-Just as in a 401(k) plan, employees can fund their retirement accounts with tax-free contributions and employers can also make contributions to employee accounts.
-Eligible employees are allowed to defer up to 100% of their salaries, if their yearly salary does not exceed $16,500 (in 2010).
-Employees 50 years old and older can make special “catch-up” contributions to their 403(b) of an additional $5,500 each year.
-Employers may also contribute to employee accounts, in an amount that is either discretionary or fixed.
+Just as in a 401(k) plan, employees can fund their retirement accounts with tax-free contributions, and employers can also make contributions to employee accounts.
+Eligible employees are allowed to defer up to 100% of their salaries if their yearly salary does not exceed $16,500 (in 2010).
+Employees 50 years old and older can make individual “catch-up” contributions to their 403(b) of an additional $5,500 each year.
+Employers may also contribute to employee accounts in an amount that is either discretionary or fixed.
 The total combined contributions of employee and employer may not exceed a fixed amount, however.
-The contribution limits are indexed annually for inflation, and vary from year to year.
-For example, in 2010, the combined employee and employer contributions to one individual’s account could not exceed $49,000.
+The contribution limits are indexed annually for inflation and vary from year to year.
+For example, in 2019, the combined employee and employer contributions to one individual’s account could not exceed $56,000.

-This article is not intended to be tax or legal advice, and the information in it may not be relied on for the purpose of avoiding federal tax penalties.
+This article is not intended to be tax or legal advice, and the information in it may not be relied on to avoid federal tax penalties.
 You are encouraged to seek tax or legal advice from an independent professional advisor.